naoufal/react-native-touch-id/README.md

 iOS and Android differ slightly in their TouchID authentication.

-On Android you can customize the title and color of the pop-up by passing in the **required** config object with a color and title key to the `authenticate` method.
+On Android you can customize the title and color of the pop-up by passing in the **optional config object** with a color and title key to the `authenticate` method.
 Even if you pass in the config object, iOS **does not** allow you change the color nor the title of the pop-up.

 Error handling is also different between the platforms, with iOS currently providing much more descriptive error codes.